jlgarhdez/jlgarcia.me/README.md

 It also uses [Bootstrap](http://twitter.github.com/bootstrap/#), a frontend framework written by the [Twitter](http://twitter.com) staff.

-Hope you can learn somethin useful :)
+Hope you can learn something useful :)

 Enjoy!